 Rice flour can be tricky or expensive to purchase but it can be easily made it home using just one ingredient-- you guessed it: rice!
-Rice flour's best use is in making crispy, fried and breaded items Like General Tso's Chicken or homemade Onion Rings extra crispy.
+My favorite use for rice flour is in making crispy, fried and breaded items Like General Tso's Chicken or homemade Onion Rings extra crispy.
 Using rice flour truly makes these foods stay crispy to the last bite.

 Simply put the rice in the blender/processor and pulse a few times to get the grains broken up.
-Then run the blender on full power for 30-60 seconds until you've achieved a fine dust.
+Then run the blender on full power for 30-60 seconds until you've achieved a fine powder.

 You'll want to feel the flour between your fingers, and if it feels gritty, keep going.
 It might look powdered to the eye, but you'll be able to tell more accurately by feeling it.

-- Measure one cup of rice into high powered blender or food processor.
+- Measure dry rice (1 ½ cups) into high powered blender, or food mill.

 - A low powered blender is likely not powerful enough to pulverize the grains into a powder.
-You'll need either a good food processor and blade, or high powered blender or bullet style blender (Like Nutri Bullet, Vitamix or Ninja) OR a food mill.
+You'll need a high powered blender or bullet style blender (Like Nutri Bullet, Vitamix or Ninja) OR a food mill.

 - Feel the powder between your finger tips.
 Although it can appear to be fine, if it feels gritty, keep going until it is the consistency of whole wheat flour (which is slightly less fine than all purpose).